rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 3) Data exploration

--Sentence length analysis: The length of each training sentence is calculated and sorted to understand the distribution of sentence lengths.
+The length of each training sentence is calculated and sorted to understand the distribution of sentence lengths.
 Key metrics, such as the maximum, minimum, and top 20 longest sentences, are displayed.
--Visualization: A histogram of sentence lengths is plotted to provide a visual representation of sentence length frequency, offering insights into data variability and guiding padding decisions for model training.
+Also a histogram of sentence lengths is plotted to provide a visual representation of sentence length frequency, giving information about data variability to help with padding decisions for model training.
 ```
 # Calculate sentence lengths for the training data
 sentence_lengths = [len(sentence) for sentence in x_train]